 Arrival by plane, train or bus

-You can spend the night in Bernstein Castle, the birthplace of Count Almasy, the model for the film "The English Patient"
+You can spend the night, for example, in Bernstein Castle, the birthplace of Count Almasy, the model for the film "The English Patient".

-More Hotels in Southern Burgenland * you can find under this link.
+More Hotels in Southern Burgenland * You can also find this link.

-Source: own research on site.
-We would like to thank Burgenland Tourismus for inviting you to this trip.
-Our opinion remains our own.
+Source Handicrafts in Burgenland: On-site research.
+We would like to thank the tourism authority for inviting us to this trip.
+In any case, our opinion remains our own.